siwariraqi/MealPlan/README.md

 ## Need Help?
 If you encounter any issues or have any questions, don't hesitate to reach out.
-I'm always to offer assistance and support.
+I'm available to offer assistance and support.

 ## Conclusion
 Congratulations, you're now ready to start contributing to this project!
 Whether you're fixing a bug, adding a new feature, or just exploring the codebase, I appreciate your interest and willingness to help.